NicMoe/tableau-intro-with-trees/README.md

 ### Save your dashboard to the interwebs

-28. Under 'File', select 'Save to Tableau Public as...'
+28. Under 'File', select 'Save to Tableau Public as...'.

 29. Sign into your Tableau Public account.
+To avoid overwriting a previous version, make sure to give the new version of your workbook a unique name.

 30. It may take a few minutes to upload your dashboard to the server, but once there it will have a unique URL that you can share.